 Smart meter providers include NASDAQ-listed Itron.
 Onzo Ltd, in the UK, has developed display devices which work with smart meters, while Archrock (which was acquired by Cisco in 2010) has developed open standard wireless data collection technology.
+At the utility scale, smart meter and distribution management technology providers include companies such as GridNet, which has received investment from Braemar Energy Ventures, and Catamount Ventures – as well as GE, Cisco and Intel Capital.
+Demand response companies include NASDAQ-listed EnerNoc.
+Accenture Alstom Arup Cisco General Electric Hitachi Honeywell Intel.
 Is There a Medellín Hype Machine?
 MEDELLíN, Colombia – It was perhaps inevitable that as the thousands of participants in UN-HABITAT’s World Urban Forum file out of this city of 2.4 million this weekend, some skeptics might feel their hype antennae quivering.

 The turnaround narrative of this former murder capital, the most dangerous city in the world, is compelling.
 After drug lord Pablo Escobar was killed in 1993, civic leaders dedicated themselves to conjuring a metropolis that was directly opposite to the years of fear and violence.
 The best architecture and finest public spaces went into the poorest neighborhoods.
 In a process of community design and participatory budgeting, planners listened to what the residents needed.
 A pristine park is under construction at the top of the eastern hillside, the summit of impossibly steep streets.
 It really has been an incredible transformation.
 Naturally, it’s time for a backlash.